zzz6519003/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 :::

 Before we move on, let's make sure everything compiles.
 We don't need to rebuild our entire node each time we update our pallet.
-Instead, we can use a command to only build our pallet.
-To do this, run the following command from inside your pallet directory:
+Instead, we can use a command that only builds our pallet.
+From inside your pallet directory, run the following:

 ```bash
 cargo build -p pallet-kitties
 ```

-It should compile error-free.
-If not, go back and check that all the macros are in place and that you've included the FRAME dependencies.
+Does your pallet compile?
+Well done if it does!
+If not, go back and check that all the macros are in place and that you've included the
+FRAME dependencies.

 :::note Congratulations!
 You've completed the first part of this series.
 At this stage, you've learnt the various patterns for:

 - Customizing the Substrate node template and including a custom pallet.
 - Building a Substrate chain and checking that a target pallet compiles.